MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -AllVersions

-Indicates that this cmdlet installs all available versions of the package.
+`Install-Package` installs all available versions of the package.
+By default, only the newest
-By default, **Install -Package** only installs the newest available version.
+version is installed.

 ```yaml
 Type: SwitchParameter